 - Asynchronously: Sharing the holographic experience at different times.
 For example: Two students doing the skills lab but working on separate sections at different times.

 - Both: Your users will sometimes be sharing synchronously but other times asynchronously.
 For example: A professor grading the assignment done by the students at a later time and leaving notes for students for the next day.

 - Object and environment persistence.
 For example: Storing the states so they can be retrieved.

 - User perspective.
 For example: Perhaps remembering what the user was looking at when leaving notes.

 5. How similar are their physical environments?

-The likelihood of two identical real-life environments, outside of co-located experiences, is slim unless those environments have been designed to be identical.
+The likelihood of two identical real-life environments, outside of colocated experiences, is slim unless those environments have been designed to be identical.
 You’re more likely to have similar environments.
-For example, conference rooms are similar — they typically have a centrally located table surrounded by chairs.
-Living rooms, on the other hand, are usually dissimilar and can include any number of pieces of furniture in an infinite array of layouts.
+For example, conference rooms are similar—they typically have a centrally located table surrounded by chairs.
+Living rooms, on the other hand, are dissimilar** and can include any number of pieces of furniture in an infinite array of layouts.

 Consider your sharing experiences fitting into one of these two categories:

 - Similar: Environments that tend to have similar furniture, ambient light and sound, physical room size.
 For example: Professor is in lecture hall A and students are in lecture hall B. Lecture hall A might have fewer chairs than B but they both may have a physical desk to place holograms on.